adie9/expenses-chart-component/README.md

 ### Useful resources

 - [Chart.js](https://www.chartjs.org/) - This helped me implement a chart basesd on the json data.
-- [React.dev](https://react.dev/) - Updated React docs that helped me gain an understanding of what React has to offer
+- [React.dev](https://react.dev/) - Updated React docs that helped me gain an understanding of what React has to offer.

 ## Author